ibm-cloud-docs/vpc/hpvs-logging.md

    CN = client.example.org
    ```

    Make sure to update `dn` with your values.
 Whether the actual values play a role depends on the `StreamDriver.Authmode` setting (which appears in the following documentation).
 In this example, we use the setting `StreamDriver.Authmode="x509/certvalid"` and in this case, the value of `dn` does **not** play a role (since all valid client certificates are accepted).
 Adjust this according to your needs.
-For more information, see [StreamDriver.Authmode](https://www.rsyslog.com/doc/v8-stable/configuration/modules/imtcp.html#streamdriver-authmode).
+For more information, see [StreamDriver.Authmode](https://www.rsyslog.com/doc/configuration/modules/imtcp.html#streamdriver-authmode){: external}.
    {: note}

    Create the key and certificate: